Gabriel Wallin

 Gabriel Wallin (born 14 October 1981) is a Swedish athlete specialising in the javelin throw.
 He represented his country at four World Championships in Athletics without qualifying for the final.

+Wallin was an NCAA champion thrower for the Boise State Broncos track and field team, winning the javelin throw at the 2004 NCAA Division I Outdoor Track and Field Championships and 2005 NCAA Division I Outdoor Track and Field Championships.

 His personal best in the event is 83.23 metres set in Hässelby in 2013.